-Apple halted the practice last summer, apologized for its deception, and offered customers a way to expunge any of their voice recordings that may have found their way on to their servers or to the ears of heaven knows who.
-While the company pushes privacy as a major selling point, you couldn’t opt out of Siri’s quality-control while continuing to use Siri.
-Whereas Apple relied on human contractors listening to Siri conversations to improve the voice assistant, now the audio is only provided if you opt in: Apple no longer collects recordings without permission.
-Apple also promised to give users an option to opt in as well as delete recordings from Apple’s servers.
-That is now available in iOS 13.2.
-We show you how to remove Siri recordings from Apple’s servers under iOS 13.2, 13.1, and on your Mac.
+In the face of sharp criticism, Apple halted the practice, apologized for the deception, and offered customers a way to remove any voice recordings that may have found their way to their servers.
+Whereas Apple still relies on human contractors listening to Siri conversations to improve the voice assistant, Apple no longer collects recordings without permission.
+Now, you must opt in if you’re fine with your recorded interactions being used.
+Starting with iOS 13.2, Apple also lets you delete recordings from Apple’s servers.
+We’ll show you how to remove Siri recordings from Apple’s servers in the latest versions of iOS and iPadOS, as well as your Mac.

-The newest iPhone software update lets you opt in to sharing Siri recordings with Apple and to delete all your Siri recordings from Apple’s servers.
-In iOS 13.2, you’ll be asked if you want to share Siri recordings with Apple.
+The iPhone software lets you opt in to sharing Siri recordings with Apple, and you can also delete all your Siri recordings from Apple’s servers.
 This does not affect the digital assistant’s functionality.
 If you opt out, Apple won’t be able to use your recordings to improve the service.

 - Go to Settings on your iPhone or iPad.

 - To delete any existing recordings, go back to Settings.

 - Go to Siri & Search > Siri & Dictation History.

 - Tap the Delete Siri & Dictation History button.

 - Confirm that you want to delete the recordings, and another prompt will appear informing you that your history will be deleted from Apple’s servers.

 From your iPhone or iPad (iOS 13.1)